Cold weather pet safety tips

 Use a damp towel to wipe your pet’s paws and underside after being outside.
 Salt and other chemicals used to melt snow and ice on roads and sidewalks can irritate and burn your pet’s sensitive paws – and can cause injury if ingested.
 Also, remove ice balls by placing your pet’s feet in warm (not hot) water before drying them off with a towel.
 Consider using “booties” to protect your pet’s paws.

-Ensure your pet always has a warm place to sleep away from drafts and off the floor.
-A thick cozy dog or cat bed with a blanket or pillow is great.
+Indoors, ensure your pet always has a warm place to sleep away from drafts and off cold floors.
+A thick cozy dog or cat bed with a blanket or pillow will keep them comfortable.

 Categories